 PLEASE READ THE ARG POLICY V5 BEFORE APPLYING

 Payments to eligible businesses

-Under the Additional Restrictions scheme the following payments will be made within a 30 day cycle until the scheme is closed or the budget is exhausted.
+Under the Additional Restrictions scheme the following payments will be made with-in a 30 day cycle until the scheme is closed or the budget is exhausted.
 This is a finite scheme with a limited budget.